...

 Digital Printing Types

-Well, you can try two types of digital printing for your products: inkjet and laser.
-Before you go on to do either of the two, you should know about the whole process and what to take care of during the process.
+You can try two types of digital printing for your products: inkjet and laser.
+Before you do either of the two, you should know about the whole process and what to do during it.

 Inkjet Digital Printing: